ibm-developer-skills-network/vftvk-Simple-Interest-Calculator/README.md

 # coding-project-template

-HTTP, CSS and JavaScript Final Project for the EDX Course "Introduction to Cloud Development with HTML, CSS, JavaScript"
+HTML, CSS and JavaScript Final Project Submission for the EDX Course "Introduction to Cloud Development with HTML, CSS, JavaScript"